 Now add the dry ingredients slowly and knead well.

-Mix all until appear like bread crumbs.
+Mix all until appearing like bread crumbs.
 Make sure the fat is melted.

 Now knead into a smooth dough.

-Place the biscuit over greased tray or lined with baking paper, muffin pans.
+Place the biscuit over a greased tray or lined with baking paper, muffin pans.